 The correct color palette increases your brand recognition and helps stand out from the competition.

 Finally, since colors can excite emotions and affect our mood, determining the right color for your brand will leave a lasting impression on consumers.
 And will lead them to buy into your brand, both psychologically and financially.

 Colors can indubitably evoke emotions and influence our actions.

-A study by the Institute for Color Research found that consumers subconsciously need only 90 seconds to make a purchase decision, and that decision is affected by product color in 65-90% of cases!
+A study by the Institute for Color Research found that consumers subconsciously need only 90 seconds to make a purchase decision!
+Moreover, that decision is affected by product color in 65-90% of cases!
+Isn’t that insane?